-I’m so excited to share the baby shortall pattern and tutorial today!
-I have loved making these little shortall’s for my son and daughters and hope you do to!
+I’m so excited to share the free baby romper pattern and tutorial today!
+I have loved making these little rompers for my son and daughters and hope you do to!
 I love to see them in my old tees, and it brings back ALL the memories!

 These come together fairly quickly, and it’s so fun to see your t-shirt on your little one.
 Enjoy this free baby romper pattern!
 I have reworked and updated the pattern and tutorial!
 Here’s the new tshirt romper tutorial and free pattern!

 The pattern is for about a 6-12 month size.
 My baby is long and skinny with a smaller than average head, so you might have to adjust the pattern for your baby.
 If you have a chunky baby, add width to the sides of the body pattern.
 I’ll give you tips in the tutorial for adjustments.

 1. Lay out your t-shirt and place the neckline of the pattern on the neckline of the shirt.

 3. Cut out.
 At the neckline cut straight up then cut across into the neck hole at the top of the pattern.
 (If your neckline is really big, you might not need the whole neckline.

 4. Cut out the other pieces.
 When cutting out the sleeves, place the bottom on a hem so you don’t have to hem the sleeves.
 You should have one front and one back, four leg opening pieces, two sleeves, and one crotch piece.

 5. Perfect the shoulders by angling in the edge so that the neckline ends in a point.

 6. With the back on the bottom right side facing down and the front lying on top facing down, overlap the points by 2″.

 *This is where you can alter the pattern for head size and shoulder width.
 If your baby has a big head and wide shoulders, overlap less.
 If your baby has a small head and small shoulders, overlap more.